-- A. The tenure portfolio will be prepared by the applicant and must include, at a minimum, the following contents: - (1) A copy of Division Evidence List; ensure any student member of the ITC has access to relevant institutional policies. - (2) Candidate Statement.
-The candidate shall provide a personal statement describing the candidate's role within the division that includes substantive statements on 1) teaching, 2) advising and/or mentoring, 3) scholarly/creative activity and professional development, and 4) service.
+A. The tenure portfolio will be prepared by the applicant and must include, at a minimum, the following contents:

+i.
+A copy of Division Evidence List; ensure any student member of the ITC has access to relevant institutional policies.

+- ii.
+Candidate Statement.
+The candidate shall provide a personal statement describing the candidate's role within the division that includes substantive statements on: - 1) Teaching, - 2) Advising and/or mentoring, - 3) Scholarly/creative activity and professional development, and - 4) Service. - iii.
 The statement shall include examples of division-specific evidence the candidate has accumulated to demonstrate competency and/or proficiency in each of the four areas.
 Appropriate representative documentation in support of the personal statement may be included by the candidate.
-Such documentation must be made available if requested by any reviewer. - (3) Curriculum Vitae - (4) Job description and annual chair and peer evaluations over the last four (4) years - (5) For teaching faculty, student course evaluations over the last four (4) years - (6) Reviewers may request additional materials.
-If additional materials are requested by the

-Individual Tenure Committee (ITC), Standing Tenure and Promotion Review Committee (STPRC), division chair, dean, provost, or president, the request and its justification must be in writing and copied to the applicant.
+Such documentation must be made available if requested by any reviewer include: - 1) Curriculum Vitae - 2) Job description and annual chair and peer evaluations over the last four (4) years - 3) For teaching faculty, student course evaluations over the last four (4) years - iv.
+Reviewers may request additional materials.
+If additional materials are requested by the Individual Tenure Committee (ITC), Standing Tenure and Promotion Review Committee (STPRC), division chair, dean, provost, or president, the request and its justification must be in writing and copied to the applicant.
 The requested information will be added to the portfolio as it is forwarded to the next level of review.
 If the request includes materials that are in the applicant's personnel file and the applicant chooses to honor the request, he/she must sign a waiver available in the Human Resources office allowing access to the requested materials.
 The requested information will be added to the portfolio as it is forwarded to the next level of review.
 The applicant may respond in writing to clarify a situation if he/she believes his/her record has been or may be misinterpreted.
 Any such letter will be added to the portfolio and forwarded with the rest of the portfolio.

-9. Tenure Process
+10. Tenure Process